 - Ways to preserve and share stories that have no building associated with them - Supports for cultural organizations, legacy small businesses, and community gathering places - More assistance navigating historic preservation processes such as landmark designation and tax incentives - Assistance accessing City resources such as home repair grants, Small Business Center Grants, and Office of Arts and Culture grants

+LULAC students and DMAHL tour guides visit the Eagle Ford School in West Dallas.
+Image courtesy of DMAHL.
 Volunteers garden in Joppa.
 Image courtesy of the South Central Civic League.

 Historic Preservation Today